atdyer/proposal/notes/sparse.md

 **Notes.**

+The research gap they aim to fill is the verification of sparse matrix formats.
+This is often difficult because the optimized nature of low-level implementations often hides the structural organization of the format.
+They make verification of sparse matrix formats easier by creating a language for describing sparse matrix formats as a pipline-style composition of smaller construction steps.

 The authors design a little language (LL) for describing sparse matrix codes and show how that language can be used to describe a number of formats.

 The authors describe a proof method for automatic verification of sparse matrix codes written in LL.